CGAL/cgal-web/_posts/2025-06-24-triangulations-on-hyperbolic-surfaces.md

 Poincaré disk model of the hyperbolic plane.
 </p>

-<p> Coming soon: We are working on improving the generator of hyperbolic
-surfaces to handle any genus.
-We will also add an epsilon-net algorithm to uniformly sample a surface and thus ease the computation of distances. </p>
+<p>The package is already available in the master branch
+of the <a href="https://github.com/CGAL/cgal/">CGAL GitHub repository</a>,
+and will be officially released in the upcoming version of CGAL 6.1.</p>

 <div style="text-align:center;">
   <img src="../../../../images/triangulation-on-hyperbolic-surface.svg" width="50%"><br>
-  <small>Illustration of Delaunay triangulations of hyperbolic surfaces
+  <small>Delaunay triangulations of hyperbolic surfaces
   of genus 2 lifted in the Poincaré disk.</small>
 </div>

 <br>
-<p>The packages is already available in CGAL's master branch
-on the <a href="https://github.com/CGAL/cgal/">CGAL GitHub repository</a>,
-and will be officially released in the upcoming version of CGAL 6.1.</p>
+<p> <b>Coming soon:</b> We are working on improving the generator of hyperbolic
+surfaces to handle any genus.
+We will also add an epsilon-net algorithm to uniformly sample a surface and thus ease the computation of distances. </p>

 <i class="bi bi-book"></i>
 <a href="https://cgal.geometryfactory.com/CGAL/doc/master/Triangulation_on_hyperbolic_surface_2/index.html">Documentation of the package 2D Triangulations on Hyperbolic Surfaces</a> <br>